ceramicstudio/VerifiableCredentialDemo/client-side/README.md

 ### Prerequisites

-create a file called admin_seed.txt with a valid credential for the ceramic node (change the CERAMIC_URL as needed)
+create a file called `admin_seed.txt` with a valid credential for the ceramic node (change the CERAMIC_URL setting as needed)

 `npm install`